mdh1418/TeamClovis/README.md

 Connect your tablet to your computer with a USB cable.
 On your tablet, select 'My Files' --> go to 'Downloads' --> Click on your APK file to install
 ```

+### Creating Android Studio Virtual Devices
+For our app, we tailored our designs towards specific tablet sizes.
+In order to do so, we followed https://developer.android.com/studio/run/managing-avds.html

 ### Accessing Files from Android Studio
 When familiarized with the Android Studio interface, locating our files is a simple task.